teapot123/teapot123.github.io/_pages/about.md

 ---

-I am a final-year Ph.D. student in the [Data Mining Group](http://dm1.cs.uiuc.edu/) at University of Illinois at Urbana-Champaign, advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu).
-I am currently visiting UW NLP Group, working with Prof. [Hanna Hajishirzi](https://homes.cs.washington.edu/~hannaneh/).
+I am an Assistant Professor in Computer Science Engineering (CSE) Department, Washington University in St. Louis (WashU).
+I received my Ph.D. degree in Computer Science Department, UIUC, advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu).
+After that, I visited UW as a researcher and worked with Prof. [Hanna Hajishirzi](https://homes.cs.washington.edu/~hannaneh/).
 Prior to UIUC, I received my Bachelor Degree in Electronic Engineering in Tsinghua University in 2018.
-My research aims to design natural language processing approaches for factual knowledge acquisition and utilization and language model reasoning.
-My work also focuses on tackling the label scarcity issues for various knowledge‑intensive applications.
+My research interest broadly lies in the intersection of natural language processing and machine learning, and I am especially interested in understanding the properties of language models as well as improving their factuality and trustworthiness.

-<strong>Starting in Spring 2024, I will be joining [Washington University in St. Louis](https://wustl.edu/) as an Assistant Professor in [Computer Science Engineering](https://cse.wustl.edu/).
 I am looking for PhD students and interns!
 If you are interested in working with me, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSeFDUgS0Q6CiH2-SjztPRwPP4DxCED5THhKdTOgIP3fh4LSTw/viewform) .
 While submitting the form is already sufficient, you are also welcome to reach out to me via email.
-I will read every email but please understand that I might not be able to respond to each of them due to time constraints.</strong>
+I will read every email but please understand that I might not be able to respond to each of them due to time constraints.

-Research Interests
+Recent Research Interests
 ======
-* <em>Factual Knowledge Extraction</em>: I build methods for extracting factual knowledge ([hierarchical structures](https://arxiv.org/abs/2010.06714), [entities](https://arxiv.org/abs/2012.14978), [summarizations](https://arxiv.org/abs/2110.08845)) with few-shot and zero-shot supervision.
+* <em>Large Language Model Factuality</em>: I build methods for extracting factual knowledge ([hierarchical structures](https://arxiv.org/abs/2010.06714), [entities](https://arxiv.org/abs/2012.14978), [summarizations](https://arxiv.org/abs/2110.08845)) in low-resource setting, and improving the output confidence of statements from language model responses.
-* <em>Natural Language Generation</em>: I investigate how language model generations can help improve different NLP applications ([multi-hop reasoning](https://arxiv.org/abs/2210.11610), [natural language understanding](https://arxiv.org/abs/2202.04538), and [entity typing](https://arxiv.org/abs/2206.13746)).
+* <em>Large Language Model Reasoning</em>: I investigate how large language model generations can self-improve their reasoning abilities ([multi-hop reasoning](https://arxiv.org/abs/2210.11610)).
 * <em>Representation Learning</em>: I study how the text embedding space could be regularized in different circumstances ([category-based](https://arxiv.org/abs/1908.07162), [joint-categories learning](https://arxiv.org/abs/2010.06705), [contextualized](https://arxiv.org/abs/2202.04582), etc.)